-- (1) The obligee may give its consent in advance. - (2) The transfer of the obligation becomes effective when notice of the transfer is given to the obligee or when the obligee acknowledges it.
+- (1) The obligee may give its consent in advance. - (2) If the obligee has given its consent in advance, the transfer of the obligation becomes effective when a notice of the transfer is given to the obligee or when the obligee acknowledges it.

-(Discharge of old obligor)
+(Discharge of original obligor)

-- (1) The obligee may discharge the original obligor. - (2) The obligee may also retain the original obligor as an obligor in case the new obligor does not perform properly.
+(1) The obligee may discharge the original obligor.

-(3) Otherwise the original obligor remains as an obligor, jointly and severally with the new obligor.
+- (2) The obligee may also retain the original obligor as an obligor in case the new obligor does not perform properly. - (3) Otherwise the original obligor and the new obligor are jointly and severally liable.